KaotoIO/vscode-kaoto/README.md

 ## Versions under the hood

 Kaoto UI is embedded in version 0.4.1.
-Kaoto backend is launched through `docker` using tag 0.4.0.
+Kaoto backend is launched natively using tag 0.4.0.

 ## Limitations

-- It is working only on Linux.
-The docker image used is not multi-arch.
+- It is working only on Linux
-- `Deploy` button in Kaoto Editor is not working
-- The first time, the UI of the editor can take several minutes to load.
-It is the time to download a Docker image.
+- Port 8081 must be available

 ## Data and Telemetry